Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Introduction

 where no summation over $k$ is understood.
-However, such a theorem as well as the Levi--Civita test are not constructive, and do not allow us to determine a complete integral of the Hamilton--Jacobi equation.
-A constructive approach to separation variables was given by Sklyanin \cite{Skl} within the framework of Lax systems.
+However, such theorem as well as the Levi--Civita test are not constructive, and do not allow us to determine a complete integral of the Hamilton--Jacobi equation.